lrusso96/lrusso96.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I'm currently a PhD student at Sorbonne Université, and I am conducting my research in the Digital Security Department at EURECOM, a research centre in digital sciences located in the Sophia Antipolis technology park (French Riviera).

-When I'm not in front of a computer screen, I'm probably reading Dostoevskij novels, or listening to some music.